abinit/abinit/doc/mkdocs-tutorials/gw1.md

 The user should be familiarized with the four basic lessons of ABINIT, see the [tutorial home page](lesson_welcome.html).

-After this first tutorial on GW, you should read the [second lesson on GW](lesson_gw2.html).
+After this first tutorial on GW, you should read the [[lesson:gw2|second lesson on GW]]

 This lesson should take about 2 hours.

 ## 1 General example of well converged GW calculation

-_Before beginning, you might consider to work in a different subdirectory as for the other lessons.
-Why not "Work_gw1" ?_
+*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+Why not "Work_gw1"?*h

 At the end of [lesson 3](lesson_base3.html#35), we computed the Kohn-Sham band structure of silicon.
 In this approximation, the band dispersion as well as